History of SeatGeek in Timeline

 March 2020: Liverpool F.C.
 Partnership and COVID-19 Lawsuit

 In 2021, Jujamcyn Theaters selected SeatGeek as its primary ticketing provider, marking the company’s first Broadway partnership.
-Former Women's National Basketball Association president Laurel J. Richie joined its board of directors in 2021.
-SeatGeek launched “Rally,” an in-app platform and debuted “SeatGeek Swaps,” a feature allowing ticket holders to return tickets for credit up to 72 hours before an event, also in 2021.
+Laurel J. Richie also joined its board of directors.
+SeatGeek launched “Rally,” an in-app platform and “SeatGeek Swaps,” a feature allowing ticket holders to return tickets for credit up to 72 hours before an event, in 2021.

-In 2022, SeatGeek added new primary ticketing partners, including the Washington Commanders and Baltimore Ravens of the NFL, the Utah Jazz of the NBA, and the Florida Panthers of the NHL.
-That year, the company was also named one of Fast Company’s “Most Innovative Companies” in the live events category for the third time.
+In 2022, SeatGeek added new primary ticketing partners including the Washington Commanders, Baltimore Ravens, Utah Jazz, and Florida Panthers.
+That year, the company was also named one of Fast Company’s “Most Innovative Companies” for the third time.

-In 2022, SeatGeek raised $238 million in a Series E funding round led by Accel, with participation from Wellington Management, Arctos Sports Partners, and Qualtrics founder Ryan Smith, valuing the company at about $1 billion, after terminating plans to go public through a SPAC merger.
+In 2022, SeatGeek raised $238 million in a Series E funding round led by Accel, valuing the company at about $1 billion.

 January 2023: End of Barclays Center Partnership

 In February 2023, SeatGeek replaced StubHub as the official secondary marketplace for Paciolan.
-That same month, Major League Baseball named SeatGeek its official ticket marketplace, giving the company partnerships across all major North American sports leagues and again displacing StubHub.
+Major League Baseball also named SeatGeek its official ticket marketplace in February 2023.

-May 2023: Named to Inc. Magazine’s Best Workplaces
+May 2023: Named to Inc. Magazine’s List of Best Workplaces

 In May 2023, SeatGeek was named to Inc. Magazine’s list of Best Workplaces for the second consecutive year.